versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 > `@async`

 <div markdown="1" class="note">
-This method just works when REMB is available in the remote sender, which is typically just supported in WebRTC.
+* This method just works when REMB is available in the remote sender, which is typically just supported in WebRTC.
+* In order to reset the limit, call the method with argument 0.
 </div>

 ```javascript